brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 8 bht.md

 3. "The knowledge was immediate and supernatural, as is most carefully and precisely here signified."

 ### Jamieson Fausset Brown:
-1. "Why reason ye these things in your hearts?" - This quote highlights the importance of examining our thoughts and intentions.
-It reminds us to be mindful of the motives behind our actions and to align them with God's will.

-2. "Wherefore think ye evil in your hearts?" - This quote emphasizes the need to guard against negative and harmful thoughts.
-It serves as a reminder to cultivate a pure and righteous mindset, free from malice and ill intentions.

-3. "Think ye evil in your hearts?" - This quote prompts us to reflect on the nature of our thoughts and attitudes.
-It encourages us to examine whether our hearts are filled with love, kindness, and compassion or if they are tainted by negativity and harmful intentions.
+1. "Reasoning in the heart is as truly a sin as speaking with the lips; and it is a sin which is very common, and which is often indulged in by those who would be shocked at the thought of uttering a word of blasphemy."

+2. "The evil thought, the impure desire, the unholy purpose, the revengeful feeling, the covetous wish, the envious emotion, the proud and ambitious design, the secret indulgence of any sin, is a sin in the sight of God."

+3. "It is not enough to abstain from open acts of sin; we must also guard against the first risings of evil in our hearts, and strive to keep our thoughts and desires pure and holy."

 ### Marvin Vincent:
+1. "Perceived [επιγνους].
+The preposition ejpi gives the force of fully."
-1. "He was not only immediately aware of their thought, but clearly and fully aware."
+2. "He was not only immediately aware of their thought, but clearly and fully aware."
-2. "The preposition ejpi gives the force of fully."
-3. "Perceived [επιγνους] - He was fully aware."
+3. "He was fully cognizant of their intentions and understood the depth of their thinking."

 ### Philip Schaff:
 1. "An immediate and supernatural knowledge is thus indicated: itself no slight evidence of His power to forgive sins."
 2. "Why reason ye?
-Comp, on Matthew 9:4, where their thoughts are called 'evil.'"
+Comp, on Matthew 9:4, where their thoughts are called ‘evil.’"
-3. "Their thoughts are called 'evil.'"

 ### John Gill:
 1. "His divine nature, in and by which he knew all things, even the most sacred thoughts of men's hearts."